 Children’s Alley at the Boulder YWCA is a drop-in childcare center with sliding scale fees.
 The program serves children ages 6 weeks to 12 years old and offer extended hours including evenings and Saturdays.

 Early Access Registration offers new students the opportunity to work one-on-one with an Academic Advisor and streamline their transition into Naropa.
 Students who are eligible will meet with their assigned Academic Advisor — either over the phone or in person — to discuss their degree plan and schedule their fall classes.

-Students who wish to register at the start of Early Access Registration are advised to submit their deposit and high school transcript no later than April 22.
-Students who submit their deposit and high school transcript thereafter will be invited to register on a rolling basis — the earlier you submit your transcripts and confirmation deposit, the earlier you will receive registration access!
+Students who wish to register at the start of Early Access Registration are advised to submit their deposit no later than May 6.
+Students who submit their deposit thereafter will be invited to register on a rolling basis — the earlier you submit your transcripts and confirmation deposit, the earlier you will receive registration access!

 Please complete this important survey to help us learn more about you and support your connections with relevant campus resources.
 This survey will take about 20 minutes to complete.